abhineetCode/myFirstAiAgentOllama/README.md

-# myFirstAiAgentOllama
+# myFirstAiAgentOllama using chromadb vector store
-Created a sample restaurant review query using embeddings model open folder in visual studio code and create a file myFirstOllamaAgent.py
+Created a sample restaurant review query using embeddings model. open folder in visual studio code and create a file myFirstOllamaAgent.py

 install python extension in visual studio